Arech/Q2Ami/readme.md

 sessionStart = 100000
 sessionEnd = 184000

+# Usually QUIK allows to request anonymised deals up to 19:00 of the previous day for SPBFUT and for today only for TQBR.
+# It's good idea to re-request all the deals on each connect to properly update Ami's internal arrays
+# tradingDay* parameters governs this exact behaviour.
+tradingDayBeginsAtPrevDay = 0
+tradingDayBeginsAt = 0

 # defModes can be overridden for each ticker with <ticker>_modes
 defModes = ticks

 # ExpDailyDealsCount is a daily expected number of deals for a ticker
 defExpDailyDealsCount = 50000

+# futures and options on MOEX have this class code
+[SPBFUT]
+# tickers is a comma separated list of tickers codes for the class
+tickers = GZM1

+# To request deals starting at 19:00:00 of the yesterday.
+Note that if your broker
+# doesn't provide deals from yesterday's evening session, you would better
+# set these params to 0 or the corresponding data in Ami will be erased.
+tradingDayBeginsAtPrevDay = 1
+tradingDayBeginsAt = 190000

 ```